Senior Pet Care

 Advances in veterinary medicine have made it possible for pets of all kinds to live longer, healthy lives.
 However, when they become seniors, they require extra attention and medical care which is why it’s important to understand how their needs change as they age.

-Generally speaking, cats and dogs are considered seniors at 11-years-old and 7-years-old, respectively.
-When your pet becomes a senior, they’ll need regular physical exams, vaccines, lab work, and dental care.
-Through diagnostic testing, such as complete blood counts, urinalyses and fecal tests, we can detect diseases that commonly affect older pets and develop preventative measures to help them live their best lives.
+Generally speaking, cats and dogs are considered seniors at 11 years old and 7 years old, respectively.
+When your pet becomes a senior, it’ll need regular physical exams, vaccines, lab work, and dental care.
+Through diagnostic testing, such as complete blood counts, urinalyses, and fecal tests, we can detect diseases that commonly affect older pets and develop preventative measures to help them live their best lives.

 Some conditions that typically affect senior pets include: